zsparal/api-documentation/source/connect/getting-started.rst

 .. image:: images/oauth-consent-screen@2x.png

-Please refer to :doc:`OAuth: Permissions </connect/permissions>` for a full list of available permissions you can request from your user.
+See :doc:`OAuth: Permissions </connect/permissions>` for a full list of available permissions you can request from your user.

 Working with access tokens